GooglingTheCancerGenome/sv-callers/scripts/data/README.md

 jupyter notebook
 ```

-Note: Each example works only in its own conda env due to some dependency conflicts.
+Note: Currently, each example notebook works only in its own environment due to
+some dependency conflicts.